History of Hotel Laguna

 People feel emotional about Hotel Laguna, probably because years of experience and memories pervade its walls.
 Humphrey Bogart, Errol Flynn and John Barrymore are said to have visited and these days it is used as a hide-away by many dignitaries and movie industry people.
 The original structure burned to the ground 60 days after opening and was rebuilt in 1888.
 The hotel did well providing rooms for many visitors who streamed into California during the travel boom.
 Unfortunately, a depression came about in 1896 and the hotel was sold twice before it began to make a profit again.

 A Mr. Yoch now owned the hotel and, after purchasing the Arch Beach Hotel which was located south of the Hotel Laguna, moved the two hotels together at the present site, Laguna Avenue and Coast Highway.
 He called this building the “New Hotel Laguna.”
-It provided highly successful and was visited by many dignitaries, including Madam Modjeska (the canyon was named after her) and James Irvine, who was said to be the life of the party circa 1900.
+It proved highly successful and was visited by many dignitaries, including Madam Modjeska (the canyon was named after her) and James Irvine, who was said to be the life of the party circa 1900.

 At one time there was a huge neon sign on the top of the hotel proclaiming “Hotel Laguna” to all those traveling north and south on the Coast Highway.
 It was a beacon to all but finally gave way to a 1996 ordinance law.
 In 1985 the hotel was purchased by Mr. Claes Andersen who refurbished the interior and exterior of this ‘Grand Old Lady” and created an award winning establishment with a European flair.